Table of Content

 Rapid Application Development

-Rapid Application Development (RAD) is a compressed development approach that produces high-quality output with limited time and cost investment.
+Rapid Application Development (RAD) is a compressed software development approach that produces high-quality output with limited time and cost investment.
 This framework allows software developers to adapt to changing requirements in a fast-paced and rapidly changing environment.
-In most RAD approaches, there is less emphasis on planning and more focus on being adaptive to the evolving needs.
+In most of the RAD approaches, there is less emphasis on planning and more focus on being adaptive to the evolving needs.
 Developers and stakeholders operating within a RAD framework rely heavily on working prototypes than on extensive design documents.

 The Rapid Application Development method comprises four distinct phases – Requirements Planning, User Design, Construction, and Cutover.
 The project requirements, scope and constraints are agreed upon in the Requirements Planning stage.
 The User Design and Construction phases continue in iterations until the stakeholders agree that the product meets all the specifications and requirements.
 The Cutover phase represents all tasks, including user testing, implementation and end-user training.